oaknorthbank/typescript-interview/README.md

 ## Context

-This project contains a first version of a function that calculates a credit score given a credit report.
+This project contains a first version of a simplified function that calculates a credit score given a credit report.

 **Credit score:** A credit score is a prediction of a person's credit behavior, such as how likely you are to pay a loan back on time, based on information from your credit reports.
+For example, your credit score can go up and down based on how you pay your bills, how much debt you have, how long you've had credit accounts, and how often you apply for new credit.

-In the UK, Experian's credit score ranges are:
+Experian is a credit reporting company that defines the following ranges for credit scores in the UK:

 - "very poor" if the score is less or equals 560.
 - "poor" if the score is between 561 and 720.